nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-Used to distinguish between authorisations and medication issues.
+Used to distinguish between authorisations and issues.

 Use one of `plan` or `order`: